Siege of Petra (550–551): Second phase

 At the beginning of the siege, the Byzantines had destroyed the aqueduct.
 During the siege, a prisoner revealed that there was another pipe beneath the visible one, concealed by the earth, which the attackers destroyed too.
-After the siege was complete, the Byzantines found out that the garrison had access to water.
+After the siege was complete, the Byzantines found out that the fort still had access to water.
 It was then revealed that still a third pipe was concealed deep below the second pipe.

 Thus, Petra fell in March or April, 550.
 A large amount of Sasanian supplies and equipment were captured, showing the importance of this fort to the Sasanians.
 Bessas then razed the fort walls to the ground, an act commended by Emperor Justinian.

 Aftermath

 With the capture and subsequent destruction of Petra, Khosrow's scheme to challenge the Byzantine hegemony in the Black Sea was foiled.
-While a relief force under Mihr-Mihroe consisting mostly of cavalry and eight elephants was on their way to yet again relieve Petra, they did not arrive in time, only receiving the news of its fall in the spring of 551.
-If the Sasanians could not have the Black Sea coast, they committed instead to seize the lion's share of Lazica.
-The Sasanians thus immediately shifted focus to dominate eastern Lazica and its dependencies, Suania, and Scymnia.
-This was achieved as Mihr-Mihroe immediately captured the Byzantine forts of Sarapanis and Scanda.
+A relief force under Mihr-Mihroe consisting mostly of cavalry and eight elephants was on their way to yet again relieve Petra, but they did not arrive in time, only receiving the news of its fall in the spring of 551.
+But if the Sasanians could not have the Black Sea coast, they can at least seize the lion's share of Lazica.
+Thus, Mihr-Mihroe pivoted by immediately shifting focus to dominate eastern Lazica and its dependencies, Suania, and Scymnia.
+This was achieved by the swift capture of the Byzantine forts Sarapanis and Scanda.
 He also made an unsuccessful attempt to capture Archaeopolis, the capital city and the main Byzantine stronghold in Lazica.
 This change of focus set the tone for the next five years of the Lazic War.

 Meanwhile, Bessas retired west to Pontica and busied himself with its administration.
 The Byzantine forces in Lazica withdrew west to the mouth of the Phasis, while the Lazi, including their king Gubazes and his family, sought refuge in the mountains.
 The success at Petra salvaged Bessas' reputation as a general, but as a result of subsequent setbacks, he was dismissed and exiled.